code-priya/code-priya/README.md

-# Hi 👋 This is [Your Name]
+# Hi 👋 PRIYA HERE

-Frontend Web developer • Diving deep into stuff • 3D Artist
+Just a developer who loves making cool things for the web.

 * 🌍 I'm based in India
 * 💻 See my portfolio at [yourportfolio.com](https://yourportfolio.com)